patrickbucher/learning-rust/diary.md

 nodes in `enqueue` rather than to prepend them.
 I'm feeling more comfortable using `Rc` and `RefCell` now, but I hope not to use them a lot in the future.

+I also worked through the rest of chapter 14 of CSGDSA, but I had to skip the implementation of last exercise, because it'd be highly impractical in Rust.
+However, I worked through it as a mental exercise.

 # Day 173 (2024-05-13)

 I started implementing a deque as a doubly linked list.
 The implementation